-8. Salmon jerky.
 Salmon jerky is very high in protein and really easy to make!
-Just take salmon strips and put them into a dehydrator if you have one, or a toaster oven or oven.
+Just take salmon strips and put them into a dehydrator if you have one, or a toaster oven or regular oven.
 Cook until the moisture is gone, and you have a yummy jerky.

 Bonus snack!
 Bake eggs and veggies in a small muffin tin, for a delicious egg muffin.
 Use spinach, bell peppers, or other vegetables for savory snack full of protein that will not spike your blood sugar.

 Healthy snacking is not hard!
 With a little bit of practice and prep, you and your whole family will be healthier.
 It is a major life-changer and it can really balance both your blood sugar and your moods.
-As detrimental as blood sugar imbalance can be, it's incredibly important to take steps to manage it.
-Don't forget to take Smarter Curcumin every day.
-Curcumin is not only a powerful inflammation fighter, it helps manage blood sugar by improving insulin sensitivity, helping your blood to absorb sugar better, which lowers your overall blood sugar levels.
+Plus, don't forget to take Smarter Curcumin every day.
+Curcumin not only provides powerful support for normal inflammation responses, it can promote cardiovascular, circulatory, digestive health, and more!